 The televangelists in their television pulpits were only emulating on the small screen what moviegoers had been witnessing on the big one.
-In fact, a regular display of religious pageants — some good, some bad — began their decade-long dominance with DeMille’s own 1949 Technicolor spectacular Samson and Delilah, starring Victor Mature, Hedy Lamarr, George Sanders, and the young Angela Lansbury.
+In fact, a regular display of religious pageants — some good, some bad — began their decade-long dominance with DeMille’s own 1949 Technicolor spectacular Samson and Delilah, starring Victor Mature (a star on the rise), Hedy Lamarr (a star on the wane), George Sanders, and the young Angela Lansbury.
 One could say, then, that the director got the heavenly ball rolling with this over-baked spiritual barnstormer.

-This was followed, in 1951, by MGM’s sound remake of Quo Vadis?, which boasted a cast of Robert Taylor, Deborah Kerr, Finlay Currie, and Peter Ustinov as a mincing Emperor Nero; and by Twentieth Century–Fox’s more sedate biblical offering, David and Bathsheba, with Gregory Peck, Susan Hayward, Raymond Massey, Kieron Moore and Jayne Meadows.
+This was followed, in 1951, by MGM’s sound remake of Quo Vadis?, which boasted a cast of Robert Taylor, Deborah Kerr, Finlay Currie, and Peter Ustinov as a mincing Emperor Nero; and by Twentieth Century–Fox’s more sedate biblical offering, David and Bathsheba, with Gregory Peck as King David, Susan Hayward as the seductive Bathsheba, and Raymond Massey as the prophet Nathan, with Kieron Moore and Jayne Meadows in fine support.

 The success of these films, along with the vast inroads made by television in luring away large numbers of movie audiences, forced the Fox Studios to prepare the next entry in the religious race: The Robe in 1953, starring Richard Burton, Jean Simmons, Michael Rennie, and Victor Mature as the slave Demetrius.
-This story of Christ’s mantle earned considerable exposure as the first motion picture released in the new widescreen process called CinemaScope.
-It was a huge hit for Fox, and six months later bolstered the release of a sequel, Demetrius and the Gladiators (1954), with Mature again, and co-starring Susan Hayward, Michael Rennie, and William Marshall.
+This story of Christ’s mantle earned considerable exposure as the first motion picture released in the new widescreen CinemaScope process.
+It was a huge hit for Fox, which bolstered the release six months later of a sequel, the superior Demetrius and the Gladiators (1954), with Mature again, and co-starring Susan Hayward, Michael Rennie as St. Peter, and William Marshall.

-Not to be left out in the lurch, RKO cobbled together a version of George Bernard Shaw’s wordy religious drama Androcles and the Lion (1953), with Mature, Jean Simmons, and Alan Young; Columbia Pictures released Salome (1953), with Rita Hayworth, Stewart Granger, and Charles Laughton as Herod, in which the heroine dances to save (!) the life of John the Baptist (British actor Alan Badel); while MGM bounced back with The Prodigal (1955), an outdated relic starring Lana Turner, Louis Calhern, and Edmund Purdom.
+Not to be left out in the lurch, RKO cobbled together a version of George Bernard Shaw’s wordy religious drama Androcles and the Lion (1953), with our old friend Mature, Jean Simmons, and Alan Young as Androcles; Columbia Pictures released Salome (1953), with Rita Hayworth as the titular “dancing queen,” Stewart Granger as her love interest, and Charles Laughton as King Herod, in which the heroine dances to save (!) the life of John the Baptist (banal British actor Alan Badel); while MGM bounced back with The Prodigal (1955), an outdated relic starring Lana Turner, Louis Calhern, and Edmund Purdom, and based on one of Jesus’ parables.
 All three were critical and box office failures.

 Warner Brothers, too, assembled an all-star lineup, headed by George Sanders, Rex Harrison as Saladin, Virginia Mayo, and Laurence Harvey, for King Richard and the Crusaders (1954).
-It also introduced movie audiences to the young Paul Newman, in the infamously wooden The Silver Chalice (1954), based on the best-selling book by Thomas R. Costain.
+Warner’s also introduced movie audiences to the young Paul Newman, via the infamously wooden but uniquely stylized staging of The Silver Chalice (1954), based on the best-selling book by Thomas R. Costain.

 The same studio released Land of the Pharaohs (1955), a more intellectually diverting desert precursor to DeMille’s own Egyptian foray of the following year.
-Directed by Howard Hawks, it featured leggy Joan Collins goading Pharaoh Jack Hawkins on to ignoble deeds.
+Directed by the veteran Howard Hawks, it featured leggy London-born vamp Joan Collins goading Pharaoh Jack Hawkins on to ignoble deeds.
 It was a valiant but doomed effort, despite a literate screenplay by William Faulkner, Harry Kurnitz, and Harold Jack Bloom.

-The routine, assembly-line aspect of these celluloid soap operas eventually led to their downfall, and peaked with two major productions from 1959: MGM’s Ben-Hur, a multi-Academy Award winner starring Charlton Heston and Stephen Boyd, one of the longest and best of the religious epics; and United Artists’ Solomon and Sheba, originally intended as a prestige picture for Tyrone Power, co-starring sexy Gina Lollobrigida opposite the villainous George Sanders.
+The routine, assembly-line aspect of these celluloid soap operas eventually led to their downfall, and peaked with two major productions from 1959: MGM’s sound remake of Ben-Hur, a multi-Academy Award winner starring Charlton Heston as Judah and Stephen Boyd as his rival Messala, one of the longest and best of the religious epics; and United Artists’ Solomon and Sheba, originally intended as a prestige picture for Tyrone Power, co-starring sexy Italian actress Gina Lollobrigida opposite the villainous George Sanders.